Ridzz23/cse15l-lab-reports/LabReport2.md

         - `mkdir` - Allows us to create a new directory.
         - `man` - Stand for manual and is used to display the details of any command passed as an argument.

-  Over the last 2 weeks we also worked on building a chat server which was a really interesting project !
+  Over the last 2 lab session we also worked on building a chat server which was a really interesting project !